badbat75/bbcrossbuild/README.md

 #### Install process

 **INST_CMD:**
 command to use for make install command.
-Most commons defined in package's Makefile are install or install-strip but you can pass also different make parameters in. i.e: "all check install-strip"
+Most commons defined in package's Makefile are install or install-strip but you can pass also different make parameters in. i.e: "all check install-strip".
 `INST_CMD=install|install-strip`

 #### Post build process